Dennis-devs/MyPortfolio/README.md

-MyPortfolio is a web page that illustrates my some of my work.
+This ia My Portfolio site that illustrates my some of my work.